AnikHaque/AnikHaque/README.md

 <h1 align="center">Hi 👋, I'm Ekramul Haque Anik</h1>
 <h3 align="center">A passionate Full Stack Engineer from Bangladesh</h3>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=AnikHaque&label=Profile%20views&color=0e75b6&style=flat" alt="AnikHaque" /> </p>
+<p>A dedicated and hardworking individual with a Bachelor's degree in Computer Science.
+Being well aware of the challenges and demands of this ever-evolving sector, I am offering my efficient and diligent services to fulfill the requirements of the IT industry.
+I aim at keeping myself up-to-date with the on-going developments in this field.
+Therefore, through my growing knowledge as well as sharp focus, I intend to successfully achieve my career goals.</p>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=AnikHaque&theme=monokai" alt="AnikHaque" /></a> </p>